Top Secret UFO File Declassified By U.S. Military, Instructions Given On Photographing ‘Alien Spaceships’

 “The following table concerns imagery that records UFOs and other aerial phenomena not obviously identifiable as conventional aircraft or missiles.
 The table also lists the priority assigned to each category of imagery and provides relevant handling instructions.”

-The top secret document tells members of the military that if they happen to capture photographs or video footage of UFOs that they should be certain to make digital copies and then send the footage and photographs to the Defense Visual Information Center.
+The top secret document tells members of the military that if they happen to capture photographs or video footage of UFOs, they should be certain to make digital copies and then send the footage and photographs to the Defense Visual Information Center.

 How did this file with the government documents on UFOs end up being declassified in the first place?
 It was due to the hard work and determination of UFO researcher Paul Dean, who was able to obtain the documents thanks to the Freedom of Information Act.
 Dean admits to being extremely surprised when he finally received the document on UFOs that he had requested, as he relayed to Mysterious Universe.